-So when Import increase significantly than exports then the country has Trade Deficit.
+So when Import increase significantly than exports then country has Trade Deficit.

-Reduces Inflation: When do you continue to buy Colgate instead of Dant Kanti then what Patanjali will do?
-The company will lower the rates, provide discounts and offers that ultimately lowers inflation and higher consumer spending.
+When you continue to buy Colgate instead of Dant kanti then what Patanjali will do?
+The company will lower the rates, provide discounts and offers that ultimately lowers the inflation and higher consumer spending.

-High Purchasing power: One person’s spending is another person’s income so when you will spend more, others will earn more.
-If others will earn more they will have better purchasing power and the economy will become more stable.
+One person’s spending is other person’s income so when you will spend more, others will earn more.
+If others will earn more they will have better purchasing power and economy will become more stable.

 So, is Trade Deficit really bad for the country?
 Well, Not always!

 Having a trade deficit might also inspire India to take positive action that would ultimately eliminate the deficit while benefitting the country.

 For example: India could encourage the research and development companies to reduce its dependency on imported item by inventing new technologies and implement them all to make domestic products more efficient and cost effective.

 For more articles, join Free Telegram Channel : t.me/equityboxx